 - Sakti Sadhana Club Member (Ashoknagar, West Bengal, India)

 Drinkwell uses award-winning technology developed by Dr. Arup SenGupta of Lehigh University.
-The technology has seen 200 successful deployments across Laos, Cambodia, and West Bengal (India) through an investment of over $1 million by public, private, and non-profit organizations:
+The technology has seen 200 successful deployments across Laos, Cambodia, and West Bengal (India) through investment of over $1 million as well as mentorship from the following public, private, and non-profit organizations:

 Over the past decade, the SenGupta Research Lab of Lehigh University has partnered with Bengal Engineering and Science University in Bengal, India, and Water for People in Denver, Colorado to install 200 community-based wellhead arsenic removal units in remote villages in West Bengal, India.
 These systems supply nearly 200,000 villagers with arsenic-safe water.
 Each village manages the system through a local community-based committee and have been running successfully for several years.

 In 2008, the Tagore-SenGupta Foundation was formed to introduce the technology using an innovative school-based business model.
 The work revealed the enormous potential for scaling a micro-franchise model that spurs entrepreneurship at the individual level, clean water access at the household level, and economic growth and global health improvement at the community level.